 Date of Authorship for this Version

 Emerson, Thomas I., "Book Review: Fundamental Liberties of a Free People: Religion, Speech, Press, and Assembly & Freedom, Virtue and the First Amendment" (1958).
 Faculty Scholarship Series.
-Paper 2787.
+2787.